top of page

 LAW.COM |Egos Across Oceans: Why the Ashurst-Perkins Coie Deal Is Causing Ripples

-Lexington has been quoted by Law.com in coverage examining the proposed transatlantic combination between Ashurst and Perkins Coie Read full article in Latin Lawyer here (subscribers only) The proposed merger would create a three-continent firm spanning the U.S., UK and Australia, with approximately $2.7bn in revenue and 3,000 lawyers across 23 countries.
+Lexington has been quoted by Law.com in coverage examining the proposed transatlantic combination between Ashurst and Perkins Coie Read full article in Law.com here (subscribers only) The proposed merger would create a three-continent firm spanning the U.S., UK and Australia, with approximately $2.7bn in revenue and 3,000 lawyers across 23 countries.
 The departure of some Perkins Coie partners has already sparked a debate over the joint opportunity.
-In the article, Mo
+In the article, Moray Mc

 The perfect remuneration model: Where are firms going wrong?